ventolab/CellphoneDB/Docs/RESULTS-DOCUMENTATION.md

 The user should perform their differential expression analysis using their preferred tool and strategy.
 We provide [example notebooks](https://github.com/ventolab/CellphoneDB/tree/master/notebooks) to compute DEGs for both Seurat and Scanpy users. **The user is responsible for designing a DEG analysis appropriated to the experimental design** / **research question.**

-See [below](https://cellphonedb.readthedocs.io/en/latest/RESULTS-DOCUMENTATION.html#degs-file) how to prepare the DEGs file.
+See below for how to prepare the DEGs file.